 11. Winter Olympics In … P.F.
 Chang’s?

 A Chicago news station was covering a story about the Winter Olympics in South Korea.
 Unfortunately, someone at the studio confused Pyeongchang with P.F.
 Chang’s.
 The restaurant chain played along, posting their own humorous tweet.
 Viewers mocked the channel with all sorts of Chinese food puns.
 An Olympics at P.F.
-Chang’s would definitely be the best Games ever.
+Chang’s would certainly be the best Games ever.

 12. Razer Steps Over the Line